riadoshi/robot-learning-list/README.md

 # robot-learning-list
-An extensive resource of the top robot learning papers curated by experts in the field. www.robotlearninglist.com
+An extensive resource of the top robot learning papers curated by experts in the field: www.robotlearninglist.com
-Web Platform by Ria Doshi
+\nWeb Platform by Ria Doshi